burzum/cakephp-service-layer/readme.md

 >
 > But as soon as you envision a second kind of client, or a second transactional resource in use case responses, it pays to design in a Service Layer from the beginning.

+There is a simple paragraph [on this page](https://blog.fedecarg.com/2009/03/11/domain-driven-design-and-mvc-architectures/) that explains pretty well why DDD in MVC is a pretty abstract and very opinionated topic:

+> According to Eric Evans, Domain-driven design (DDD) is not a technology or a methodology.
+It’s a different way of thinking about how to organize your applications and structure your code.
+This way of thinking complements very well the popular MVC architecture.
+The domain model provides a structural view of the system.
+Most of the time, applications don’t change, what changes is the domain. **MVC, however, doesn’t really tell you how your model should be structured.
+That’s why some frameworks don’t force you to use a specific model structure, instead, they let your model evolve as your knowledge and expertise grows.**

+CakePHP doesn't feature a template structure of any DDD or service layer architecture for that reason.
+It's basically up to you.
+This plugin provides you *one possible* implementation.
+It's not carved in stone, nor do you have to agree with it.

 ## How to use it

 CakePHP by default uses locators instead of a dependency injection container.
 This plugin gives you a CakePHP fashioned service locator and a trait so you can simply load services anywhere in your application by using the trait.